-Command Description on the settings page.
-To save the certificate to the < cert_name >.pem file, you can use the following command: \$ drweb-ctl certificate &gt; <cert_name>.pem</cert_name> Arguments: None.
-Options: None. license Purpose: Show the information about the currently active license, or get a demo-version license, or get the key file for a license that has already beer registered (for example, that has been registered on the company's website).
-If no options are specified, then the following information is displayed (if you are using a license for the Standalone mode): License number Date and time when the license will expire If you are using a license provided to you by a central protection server (for the use of the product in the Central protection mode or in the Mobil mode), then the following information will be displayed: Arguments: None.
-Options: GetDemo-request a demo key that is valid for one month, and receive this key, if the conditions for the provision of a demo period have not bee breached.
-GetRegistered <serial number="">-get a license key file for the specified serial number, if the conditions for the provision of a new key file have not been breached (for example, breached by using the product not in the Central protection mode, when the license is managed by a central protection server).</serial> If the serial number is not the one provided for the demo period, you must first register it at the company's website.
-For further information about the licensing of Dr.Web products, refer to the Licensing section.
-To register a serial number or to get a demo period, an Internet connection is required.
+Command Description license Purpose: Show the information about the currently active license, or get a demo-version license, or get the key file for a license that has already been registered (for example, that has been registered on the company website).
+If no options are specified, then the following information is displayed (if you are using a license for the standalone mode): • License number. • Date and time when the license expires.
+If you are using a license provided to you by the centralized protection server (for the use of the product in the centralized protection mode or in the mobile mode), then the appropriate message will be displayed.
+Arguments: None.
+Options: GetDemo requests a demo key that is valid for one month.
+You receive the key if you meet the conditions for the provision of a demo period.
+GetRegistered <serial number="">-get a license key file for the specified serial number, if the conditions for the provision of a new key file have not been breached (for example, breached by using the product not in the centralized protection mode, when the license is managed by a centralized protection server).</serial> Proxy http:// <username>:<password>@<server address="">:<port>- get a license key via the proxy server (used only with one of the previously mentioned options) -GetDemo OfGetRegistered).</port></server></password></username> If the serial number is not the one provided for the demo period, you must first register it at the company website.
+For further information on licensing of Dr.Web products, refer to the Licensing section.
+To register a serial number or to get a demo period, an internet connection is required. log Purpose: Displays the latest log records of Dr.Web for Linux on console screen (in the stdout thread), similar to tail command.
+Arguments: None.
+Options: -s [Size] < number >-the number of the last log records that are to be displayed on a screen. -c [Components] < components list>-the list of component identifiers, which records are displayed.
+Identifiers are defined with comma separation.
+If the argument is not defined, all available records logged by all components are displayed.